Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 Giving up all our own possessions

-We have seen that the Lord Jesus did not ask Zaccheus to sell or give away all his possessions and that the Scriptures teaches the importance of good stewardship of what we have.
+We have seen that the Lord Jesus did not require Zaccheus to sell or give away all his possessions and that He had also taught the importance of good stewardship of what we have.

 There are two key aspects to the Lord’s requirement: “to give up” and “all our own possessions”.

-The original text translated “give up” has the sense of saying “good bye”.
+The original text translated “give up” has the sense of saying “goodbye”.
 It means we no longer regard any of the possessions as our own.
+We have said “goodbye” to them.
 We have given them all up.

 “Give up all your own possessions” would then mean we do not regard anything we have as our own, to do as we please.
-Although our possessions belong to us legally, they are all consecrated to the Lord for Him to use as He pleases.
+Although the possessions belong to us legally, they are all consecrated to the Lord for Him to use as He pleases.
 We are merely His stewards.
 We are to manage, use and channel them to the degree we understand the Lord desires, in whatever form He sees fit.
-This is a reasonable and meaningful way of appreciating these words of the Lord Jesus and is consistent with the teaching of the Scriptures on this subject.
+This is a reasonable and meaningful way to appreciate these words of the Lord Jesus and is consistent with the teaching of the Scriptures on this subject.

 This principle is very important.
-We may be familiar with the concept of stewardship but it is very important that we identify with the spirit of what the Lord Jesus is trying to communicate to us.
+We may be familiar with the concept of stewardship, but it is very important that we identify with the spirit of what the Lord Jesus is seeking to communicate here.

-Some of us have more difficulty in the area of material wealth than others.
-But generally, it is not easy to have the kind of spirit and attitude towards material riches that the Lord Jesus speaks of.
+It is not easy to have the kind of spirit and attitude towards material riches that the Lord Jesus speaks of and some of us have more difficulty in this area.

 Part of the wider issue of consecration and true discipleship

-This kind of attitude and spirit required by the Lord Jesus is part of the wider issue of consecration and true discipleship.
-The Lord makes this statement in the context of the issue of discipleship.
-He also says: “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple” and “Whoever does not carry his own cross and come after Me cannot be My disciple”.
+This kind of attitude and spirit required by the Lord Jesus that we are talking about is part of the wider issue of consecration and true discipleship.
+In the preceding verses, He also says: “If anyone comes to Me, and does not hate his own father and mother and wife and children and brothers and sisters, yes, and even his own life, he cannot be My disciple” and “Whoever does not carry his own cross and come after Me cannot be My disciple” (Luke 14:26-27).

 The Lord Jesus makes it clear that if we want to be His disciples, we have to consecrate our lives to Him and submit to Him in every aspect of our lives.
 He must become primary in our lives.
-Our whole approach to life must drastically change.
-Our earthly relationships take on a different light.
-Our love for parents, spouse, children, would seem like hate when compared to the love we should have for the Lord.
+Our whole approach to life must change drastically.
+Our earthly relationships must take on a different light.
+Our love for our parents, spouse and children would have to seem like hate when compared to the love we should have for the Lord.

 Self-life basically proceeds from the self.
-The starting point of such an approach is: how we view and seek to do things according to our own wisdom and thinking, and in our own strength.
+The starting point of such an approach is our seeking to do things according to our own wisdom and thinking, and in our own strength.

 As in every other area of life, our approach to material wealth must not be according to our own thinking, inclinations or desires.
-We cannot regard them as our possessions, to use or dispose off as we see fit.
-They must be given up, consecrated to the Lord, to be used in wise stewardship.
+We cannot regard material wealth as our possession, to use or dispose off as we see fit.
+It must be given up, consecrated to the Lord, to be used in wise stewardship.

 Matthew 4:18-22